developer-zebra/developer-zebra-site/src/mx/batchmgr/index.md

 ---
-title: Batch
+title: Batch Manager
-description: The Batch setting is used to execute one Profile (which may contain any number of settings) from within another Profile.
+description: The Batch setting is used to execute one Profile (which can contain any number of settings) from within another.
 layout: csp-detail.html
 mxversions:
   - text: MX 4.2